byterubpay/byterub-site/_posts/2018-02-03-logs-for-the-Community-meeting-held-on-2018-02-03.md

 **\<ArticMine>** It seems to me this is on the right track
 **\<sgp>** Ok, since it seems quiet today, we can wrap up the meeting
 **\<sgp>** 7.
 Confirm next meeting date/time
 **\<sgp>** The next community meeting will be two weeks from today on 17 February.
-The next Coffee Chat will be next week on 10 February: https://github.com/monero-project/meta/issues/173
+The next Coffee Chat will be next week on 10 February: https://github.com/byterubpay/meta/issues/173
 **\<sgp>** 8.
 Conclusion
 **\<sgp>** That’s all!
-Thanks for attending this Monero Community meeting, and we hope to see you on /r/MoneroCommunity and #monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and #monero-community.
 Take care, and know that change starts with YOU.